Kamikouchi-lab/YORU/README.md

 <img src="logos/YORU_logo.png" width="40%">
 <img src="docs/imgs/title_movie.gif" width="50%">

-“YORU” (Your Optimal Recognition Utility) is an open source animal behavior recognition system using Python.
-YORU can detect animal behaviors not only single-aminal behaviors but also social beahviors.
+“YORU” (Your Optimal Recognition Utility) is an open-source animal behavior recognition system using Python.
+YORU can detect animal behaviors, not only single-animal behaviors but also social behaviors.
 YORU also provides online/offline analysis and closed-loop manipulation.

 ## Features